Our 10 Must-Read Stories — the OZY Highlight Reel | OZY

 Why you should care

-From superfit female marathoners to a super-catchy marching band, here’s the best of OZY this week.
+From "uplifting" drinks to choose-your-own-adventure phone games, here’s the best of OZY this week.

-This week we learned lots about influence and making changes.
-First, Greta Thunberg is doing more than inspiring climate change action on the streets — she appears to be having an impact on European ballot boxes too.
-We also met a former kidnapping victim who has emerged as a powerful advocate against hate speech.
-And in the workplace, robots are helping fight discrimination and harassment.

-We also found out why female ultramarathoners are kicking ass and visited the site where the first nuclear device was exploded.
+This week we met three extraordinary people: a young pro boxing and social media star, a woman who is working to legitimize sex work in Mexico City and a space anthropologist who wants us to fix our earthly problems before taking them to Mars.

-Read on for stories about a super-catchy techno marching band and more.
+Read on for stories about dodgy “uplifting” energy drinks, a memorable drive in Germany, a Scotch whisky warning and a tradition of blood-sucking in the Big Apple.
 Here are our favorites on OZY this week.

+No. 1: Booster Juice: The Rise (and Rise) of Dodgy ‘Viagra’-Laced Energy Drinks

+Why You Should Care: Ugandans are turning to these unregulated beverages, sometimes dangerously so, to improve their sex lives.

 Much more >>

-No. 2: Green Vote: Greta’s Green Revolution Moves to Europe’s Ballot Boxes
+No. 2: In the Spotlight: Greece’s New War on Refugees: Clearing Squatters in Athens

-Why You Should Care: Because climate activism might stop the far-right in Europe.
+Why You Should Care: Because the squats offer an alternative to detention, overcrowded camps and homelessness.

 Much more >>

+No. 3: Boxing Clever: Can He Use His Fists for More Than Social Media?

-Why You Should Care: Because China is undercutting Tibetan monastery education in a bid to control the future.
+Why You Should Care: Because Ryan Garcia, 21, is the next big thing in boxing … and he’s thinking beyond the sport.

 Much more >>